(855) 575-6376

 What Is Pleural Effusion?

 Pleural effusion is the gathering of fluid around the lungs in the lining between the lungs and the chest cavity.
 The pleural cavity is the space between the lungs and the chest wall where this fluid accumulates.
+The pleura consists of the visceral and parietal pleura, which are the two pleural surfaces that line the lungs and chest wall, respectively.
+The pleural cavity, located within the thoracic cavity, houses the lungs and other vital structures.
+This cavity separates the lung and chest wall, allowing smooth movement during respiration.
 The pleura is the thin membrane surrounding your lungs and the inside of the chest cavity.
 Effusion refers to an accumulation of fluid within the body.
+Pleural effusion occurs when excess fluid builds up in the pleural cavity, often due to underlying conditions such as heart failure, infections, or malignancies.
 Pleural effusion is typically a symptom of a more serious illness rather than the illness itself.
 It is commonly associated with mesothelioma, a cancer that generally stems from exposure to asbestos.
 Living with pleural effusion can be difficult and require treatments to alleviate symptoms.
+Pleural effusion is considered the most common pleural space disease encountered in clinical practice.

 Definition and Overview